mpdavis/vinz/README.md

 # Vinz [![Build Status](https://travis-ci.org/mpdavis/vinz.png?branch=master)](https://travis-ci.org/mpdavis/vinz)

 Vinz is a SSH key management system leveraging ansible to handle a company-wide deployment of keys.
+Our objective is to remove the headache of managing SSH public keys for system administrators.
+This type of system is especially useful when leveraged in an environment with a lot of servers distributed in the cloud.

+This project was originally created for a Software/Computer Engineering senior design project at Iowa State University in 2013.
+[View more information about the project here](http://seniord.ece.iastate.edu/may1432/).

 ## Dev Environment